lanwei5392/frontend-nanodegree-mobile-portfolio/README.md

  --------------------------------------------------------
  Optimizations made to views/js/main.js to achieve 60 FPS
  --------------------------------------------------------
+/views/js/main.js
+Line-527, reduced background pizzas by changing i from 200 to 24.
 In multiple areas, replaced querySelector tags were converted to getElementById or getElementsByClassName.